-- Even if bleach is listed as safe to use on the material, it is advisable to do a test spot on a small area of the fabric.
+- Even if bleach is listed as safe to use on the material, it is advisable to do a spot check on a small area of the fabric.

 - With a brush, apply the mixture onto the affected areas.

-- Let it sit for at least 10 minutes.
+- Let sit for at least 10 minutes.

 - Launder the fabric as per the manufacturing instructions.

 #5 Cleaning the stroller frame

 After all that fabric-cleaning drama, you’ll be pleased to know that the frame is generally a much easier hill to climb.